- A 4-year undergraduate degree is required and/or 4 years of professional experience

 - Compensation - Graduates of certificate programs are better compensated than graduates of associate or bachelor degree programs.

 Attorneys want to hire paralegals that can efficiently and accurately perform specific law related tasks.
 They want, and are willing to pay for, paralegals that possess skills which make them and their firm more productive.
 As a general rule, attorneys don't care about the geometry, psychology, and other general study courses an employee has taken.
 They care about whether the employee can maintain a client file, conduct legal research, draft legal documents, and perform other relevant tasks.
-Paralegal certificate programs offer training in the specific skills attorneys are looking for in their paralegal employees.
+Oral and communication skills are essential Paralegal certificate programs offer training in the specific skills attorneys are looking for in their paralegal employees.

 USC’s Paralegal Certificate Program is not ABA approved, nor are paralegal programs at most other major universities.
 Typically, ABA approved programs require approximately 2 years to complete because of the hourly requirements imposed by the ABA.
 Approximately 250 out of 1,200 paralegal programs nationwide are ABA approved and the majority are offered by smaller community colleges and technical schools for candidates with little college or work experience.
 The ABA approved programs in South Carolina are offered at Central Carolina Technical College, Florence-Darlington Technical College, Greenville Technical College, Horry-Georgetown Technical College, Midlands Technical College, Orangeburg-Calhoun Technical College, South University, Technical College of the Lowcountry, and Trident Technical College.